UrbanInstitute/spark-social-science/README.md

 	<li>https://github.com/UrbanInstitute/pyspark-tutorials</li>
 </ul>

+### Security Disclaimer:

+I am not a security expert and this guide does not specify security specifics necessary for secure data analysis.
+There are many important security considerations when doing data analysis in the cloud that this guide does not cover.
+Please make sure to consult with security experts whenever working in cloud compute.

 ## Setup

 Just a few steps will get you to working Spark Clusters.
 We're going to setup the bootstrap scripts first, then the CloudFormation script.
 Note that all the required changes that you need to make involve replacing text that contains the phrase 'goes-here'.
 Search for that phrase within the CloudFormation script and bootstrap files to make sure you have replaced all those text fields.